imclab/forget-your-girlfriends-birthday-emergency-repair-kit/readme.md

 * Get laid!

 ## Does this really work?
-It should, as long as you deploy it fast enough before your relationship is corrupted.
+It should, as long as you deploy it fast enough before your entire reproduction stack is corrupted.
 The original was coded and deployed within one hour of the ground zero/event horizon/realization of fuckup; you may need more or less time to make it believable and effective.

 ## Is there a CLI on the way?
 Possibly, if there's sufficient demand.
 Which there should be.